TomyAlberdi/Coin-Backend/README.md

   * **GitHub Config**: ![GitHub repository](https://github.com/TomyAlberdi/Coin-Config) that hosts and centralices services configuration for remote access.
   * **Config Server**: Searches and distributes the configuration to each service.
 * **Eureka Server**: Allows for service discovery.
 Keeps track of each instance of services.
-* **Gateway**: Provides a central port for all instances of other microservices to be accessed through, and will allow
+* **Gateway**: Provides a central port for all instances of other microservices to be accessed, and simplifies the implementation of security in the project.
+* **MySQL Database**: Stores and retrieves all system data.
+* **Zipkin**: Allows easy tracking of every request made at the server.
+* **RabbitMQ**: Allows asynchronous messaging between microservices.